Queer strife amid the collapse.

 Art by Zev Chevat and Ezra Rose

-Dream Askew gives us ruined buildings, haunted faces, strange new psychic powers, fierce queer love, and turbulent skies, asking “What do you do next?”
+Dream Askew gives us ruined buildings and wet tarps, nervous faces in the campire glow, strange new psychic powers, fierce queer love, and turbulent skies above a fledgling community, asking “What do you do next?”

 Imagine that the collapse of civilization didn’t happen everywhere at the same time.
 Instead, it’s happening in waves.
 Every day, more people fall out of the society intact.
 We queers were always living in the margins of that society, finding solidarity, love, and meaning in the strangest of places.
 Apocalypse didn’t come for us first, but it did come for us.